 (I’ll discuss this part in more detail in an upcoming article).

-4. Other things you may want to consider may include: how your professor conducts recitation, is your professor more of a “facts” guy or a “court ruling” guy; either way, you can custom make your digests in a way that will make you remember the facts and the jurisprudence of the case.
+5. Other things you may want to consider include: how your professor conducts recitation, is your professor more of a “facts” guy or a “court ruling” guy; either way, you can custom make your digests in a way that will make you remember the facts and the jurisprudence of the case.
 Some students prefer replacing the “characters” with letters like “X” and “Y” but that may not sit well with other professors especially if they are meticulous with the facts of the case.
-Click this for a sample case digest.